QMCPACK/qmc_workshop_2021/week3_stats_and_nexus/02_lih_hf_vmc/README.rst

    runs/LiH/vmc_ac/vmc series 7  LocalEnergy =  -0.782703 +/- 0.005890    2.9
    runs/LiH/vmc_ac/vmc series 8  LocalEnergy =  -0.792107 +/- 0.007039    2.4

+These runs are using a previously optimized Jastrow factor to obtain a better (lower) energy and reduce the variance.
 Notice that the estimated errorbar differs by up to a factor of 3 between the runs.
 Each run has the same number of Monte Carlo samples, so how can this be?
 The answer lies in the estimated autocorrelation time, which is shown in the column on the right.